anushkadeshpande/js-scratchpad/README.md

 > Note:
 > Arrow functions are basically variables, so they are hoisted as `undefined` instead of the function body.
 > So, if we try to execute an arrow function before declaration, an error will be thrown `x is not a function`

+### Higher Order Functions:
+Higher Order Functions are functions that take a function as an argument or return a function.